iturner72/book-notes/tribe_of_mentors.md

 * 1 Samin Nosrat is a writer, teacher, and chef.
 Called "a go-to resource for matching the correct techniques with the best ingredients" by *The New York Times*, and "the next Julia Child" by NPR's *All Things Considered*,
+* 1 Paul Stamets' Host Defense MyCommunity mushroom complex is the most incredible immunity supplement I have ever taken (and I have taken a lot of them!).
+No matter how much I travel, how many hands I shake, or how exhausted I am, I don't get sick as long as I take the supplement diligently.
+* 2 I've learned to envision the ideal end to any project before I begin it now; even the best gigs don't last forever.
+Nor should they.
+* 3 Ten years ago, while running a restaurant, I made the time to audit a class at the Graduate School of Journalism at UC Berkely with Michael Pollan...
+I got to know Michael, who encouraged me to write.
+He also hired me to teach him how to cook, and over the course of those lessons he encouraged me to formalize my unique cooking philosophy into a proper curriculum, go out into the world and teach it, and turn it into a book.
+* 4 Other times, I decide to go to the farmers market to look at, touch, smell, and taste the produce and let my senses guide me in the decision of what to cook for dinner.

+### Steven Pressfield
+* 5 He is the best-selling author of *The Legend of Bagger Vance, Gates of Fire, The Afghan Campaign,* and *The Lion's Gate,* as well as the cult classics on creativity, *The War of Art, Turning Pro,* and *Do the Work.*
+* 6 ...the best things that ever happened to me came during the times when the shit hit the fan and I had nothing and nobody to help me.Who are you really?
+  What do you *really* want?
+Get out there and fail and find out.
+* 7 Thucydides, like all the Greeks of his era, was unencumbered by Christian theology, or Marxist dogma, or Freudian psychology, or any of the other "isms" that attempt to convince us that man is basically good, or perhaps perfectible.
+* 9 Bad advice is everywhere.
+Build a following.
+Establish a platform.
+Learn how to scam the system.
+In other words, do all the surface stuff and none of the real work it takes to actually produce something of value.
+The disease of out times is that we live on the surface...
+Real work and real satisfaction come from the opposite of what the web provides.
+They come from going *deep* into something - the book you're writing, the album, the movie - and staying there for a long, long time.

+### Susan Cain
+* 10 Susan Cain is the co-founder of Quiet Revolution and the author of the bestsellers *Quiet Power: The Secret Strengths of Introverted Kids,* and *Quiet: The Power of Introverts in a World That Can't Stop Talking*, which has been translated into 40 languages and been on the *New York Times* bestseller list for more than four years.
+* 12 I handed in a first draft after the first two years, which my editor (correctly) pronounced crappy.
+She put it only slightly more delicately.
+She said, "Take all the time you need, start from scratch, and get it right."
+I left her office elated - because I agreed with her.

+### Kyle Maynard
+* 14 Kyle Maynard is a best-selling author, entrepreneur, and ESPY award-winning mixed martial arts athlete, known for becoming the first quadruple amputee to reach the summits of Mount Kilimanjaro and Mount Aconcagua without the aid of prosthetics.